 In the Faculty of Theology and Religion we focus on life-affirming theologies by seeking to teach theologies that are constructive, critical, relevant, contextual and engaging.
 We undertake quality, collaborative, inter-disciplinary and trans-disciplinary research while nurturing transformative leaders that serve the academia, faith-communities and society.
 In our research, we strives to promote justice, peace, the integrity of creation, reconciling diversity and flourishing of human life.
 We believe that, in our research, there should be a space for pluriversality, differing epistemologies, inter-religious dialogue and new technologies; and that our research endeavours should engage in a critical reading of texts from religious, historical, and life experiences.

-These four research themes are linked with the current research foci of members of the Faculty, and inter- and trans-disciplinary topics currently being researched.
+These seven research themes are linked with the current research foci of members of the Faculty, and inter- and trans-disciplinary topics currently being researched.
 The current research topics of the members of the Faculty, categorised in terms of the 17 SDGs of the United Nations, are poverty (SDG 1), good health and well-being (SDG 3), quality education (SDG 4), gender equality (SDG 5), decent work and economic growth (SDG 8), reduction of inequality (SDG 10), sustainable cities and communities (SDG 11), and peace, justice and strong institutions (SDG 16).

 As a research intensive Faculty, we plan to continue to strengthen contextual, collaborative and interdisciplinary research to enhance social impact.
 Our main focus is to steer inter- and trans-disciplinary research as we collaborate with other Faculties at UP and with both national and international research partners.